Skip to content

 Analysis

 Good analysis starts with gaining clarity before making changes.
-I begin by reviewing the existing solution to understand how the system is structured, where complexity lies,
+I begin by reviewing the existing solution to understand how the system is structured, where complexity lies, and which constraints already exist.

 This includes code, architecture, performance, and earlier technical decisions.
 The goal is to make informed decisions and avoid unnecessary rewrites, building on a solid foundation.